CSIS 434 Parallel & Distributed Computing

 Collaboration and Academic Integrity

 See the GFU CS/IS/Cyber policies for collaboration and discussion of collaboration and academic integrity.
+See also the university's policy on the use of generative AI and related tools in an academic setting.
 Most students would be surprised at how easy it is to detect collaboration or other academic integrity violations such as plagiarism in programming—please do not test us!
 Remember: you always have willing and legal collaborators in the faculty.
 We encourage you to ask questions in class, ask for help in the CS lab, use the class mailing list, and visit office hours for assistance.

 Unless otherwise specified (e.g., for a group assignment or project), you are expected to do your own work.
-This also applies to the use of online resources (e.g., StackOverflow, ChatGPT).
-Put simply: if you are representing someone else's work as your own, you are being dishonest.
+This also applies to the use of online resources (e.g., solution guides), help forums (e.g., StackOverflow), and generative models (e.g., ChatGPT).
+Put simply: if you are representing someone (or something) else's work as your own, you are being dishonest.
 Any suspected incidents of academic integrity violations will be investigated and reported to the Academic Affairs Office as they arise.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.
 While some of you may be tempted to collaborate too much, others will collaborate too little.
 When appropriate, it's a good idea to make use of others—the purpose here is to learn.
 Be sure to make the most of this opportunity but do it earnestly and with integrity.